onliniak/crystal_wamr/README.md

 ### Invalid memory access (signal 11) at address 0x0

 Use https://github.com/naqvis/wasmer-crystal
+If you are using AOT make sure wamrc is in the same version as iwasm

 For some reason grain lang and TinyGO reject argv array.
 [c4WA](https://github.com/kign/c4wa) works.
 I haven't checked emscripten but it likely works.